pponec/PPScriptsForJava/docs/DirectoryBookmarks.md

 ### For the Windows Command Prompt:

+1. Enable PowerShell by statement: `Set-ExecutionPolicy unrestricted`
-1. `mkdir %USERPROFILE%\bin`
+2. `mkdir $HOME\bin`
-2. `cd %USERPROFILE%\bin`
+3. `cd $HOME\bin`
-3. Move the file `DirectoryBookmarks.java` to the current directory.
+4. Move the file `DirectoryBookmarks.java` to the current directory.
-3. `java DirectoryBookmarks.java c`
+5. `java DirectoryBookmarks.java c`
-4. Copy the file [init.bat](../windows/init.bat) to the directory `$HOME/bin`.
+6. Copy the file [init.bat](../windows/init.bat) to the directory `$HOME/bin`.
-5. Open `regedit` and follow the instructions in the file header.
+7. Open `regedit` and follow the instructions in the file header.
-6. Modify path to Java and optionally remove unnecessary auxiliary functions.
+8. Modify path to Java and optionally remove unnecessary auxiliary functions.

 ### For the Windows GitBash (Bash emulator):